August Underground's Mordum: Plot

 The trio of killers go to town, where they torment a shopkeeper, eat fast food, and wander around.
 Maggot and Peter then watch and masturbate to Crusty torturing two women, sexually abusing and repeatedly vomiting on them while a male corpse rots in the corner of the room.
 Eventually, the women are killed.
 Maggot disembowels one, chewing on her spilled innards and masturbating with them, while the other is beaten to death by Crusty and Peter, the latter dragging the body away to presumably have sex with it.
 They get drunk, and afterward, Maggot is found in the bathroom by Crusty, shaving and cutting himself to "look beautiful" for her.

 The trio are next shown playing in the snow, attending a concert, meeting up with friends, raping a woman, and going to a piercing shop, where Maggot receives a nose ring and gets into a fight with Peter over his relationship with Crusty.
 The group then visit another serial killer, who shows them the contents of his shed; mutilated bodies, dying victims, and a headless and maggot-covered toddler, which Maggot eats a chunk of.
 Later, while the others are asleep, the new killer borrows their camera, and films himself taunting and slitting the throat of one of his female captives.

 The trio attacks a family, killing the father first by hanging him.
 While Peter tortures the mother, Crusty watches Maggot have sex with the corpse of the young daughter in a bathtub.
-The three get into a fight, which escalates to Peter slitting the throat of the wife, while abusing Maggot with her blood, followed by the film cutting to static.
-Later, a cat is shown killing and eating a mouse.
+The three get into a fight, which escalates to Peter slitting the throat of the wife, while abusing Maggot with her blood.
+Peter threatens to kill Maggot and takes a knife.
+Maggot snatches the knife from his hand and holds it to his own throat.
+The final shot of the scene looks like Maggot is cutting his own throat.
+Maggot apparently kills himself, and Crusty's scream can be heard in the background.
+This, and Maggot's absence from the next film, suggests that he had probably cut his throat and died.
+In the post-credits scene, a cat is shown eating a mouse.